-When deemed appropriate by the Vice President of Student Services, the college will notify faculty advisors, instructors, and counselors of students identified as having significant health conditions.
+When deemed appropriate by the Vice President of Student Services, the college will notify faculty advisors, instructors, and counselors of students with significant health conditions.

 Some programs have technical standards that students must be able to meet for admission to the program.
 Technical standards are physical, mental, social, and psychological requirements needed for educational training.
-Those standards are required so that students not be a danger to themselves or others with whom they come in contact in the pursuit of their educational objectives.
+Those standards are required not to be a danger to themselves or others they encounter to pursue their educational objectives.

-The college seeks to assist students who have special health conditions or limitations in the attainment of their educational goals.
+The college seeks to assist students who have special health conditions or limitations in attaining their educational goals.
 The college provides these services under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.

-The college will refer students who become ill, are injured, or develop health problems requiring professional attention, to the emergency room at the most convenient hospital or a local physician.
-In an emergency that requires immediate attention, students may be taken directly to the hospital by the rescue squad.
+The college will refer students who become ill, are injured, or develop health problems requiring professional attention to the emergency room at the most convenient hospital or a local physician.
+Students may be taken directly to the hospital by the rescue squad in an emergency that requires immediate attention.

 Environmental health and safety on the campus are the responsibility of the Vice President of Administrative Services.